For

 fordon.nl

-Most older motorcycle manuals come with a maintenance schedule that reads like a homework list — change the oil every X kilometres, check the valves every Y, replace the belt every Z months.
-The manuals expect you to track this yourself.
-The internet expects you to subscribe to a SaaS.
-I wanted neither.
+Motorcycle maintenance manuals come with a maintenance schedule that reads like a homework list; change the oil every X kilometres, check the valves every Y, replace the belt every Z months.
+You have to keep track of all of this yourself.

-I'd been running the schedule in a spreadsheet — updating mileage by hand, calculating what was due, sometimes forgetting.
-Eventually it was less work to build a small web app than to keep maintaining the spreadsheet.
-That's how most personal projects start.
+In the beginning I kept the schedule in a spreadsheet: filling in mileage by hand, calculating what was due, sometimes forgetting something.
+From my phone it was a hassle to quickly add something.
+At some point it was less work to build my own web app for it than to keep maintaining the spreadsheet.

 01